-According to a study published last week on the website of the Journal of Microscopy, Italian researchers have confirmed that asbestos fibers can be found in the gallbladders of individuals who have been diagnosed with malignant pleural mesothelioma.
+According to a study published last week on the website of the Journal of Microscopy, Italian researchers have confirmed that asbestos fibers can be found in the gallbladders of individuals who have been diagnosed with pleural mesothelioma.
 This study demonstrates that asbestos fibers breathed in through the lungs can reach remote parts of the body, potentially causing cancer and other debilitating diseases.

 During the study, a team of scientist took two extremely thin slices of tissue from the gallbladders of patients who were known to have developed pleural mesothelioma.
 These tissue samples underwent a process known as histological study using both optical microscopes, through which doctors observed the samples visually, and energy-dispersive spectroscopy, an advanced technique that uses X-rays to analyze the sample.